harmony-one/h/progress/alaina-furstenberg.md

+2024-11-10 Sun: Attendance of the ONE Show.

+2024-11-09 Sat: Tweet of the Harmony community section, using Descript on A(g)I content.

 2024-11-08 Fri: Update of the harmony community section.
 Created and [uploaded](https://youtube.com/shorts/OEqYe3xLDSI?feature=share) 5 Youtube shorts from the ETH Denver talk using Descript.
-Met with Pear AI, meeting action items:
+Met with Pear AI, meeting action items: review AI researcher questions and draft a Harmony specific campaign of questions for Pear AI.

 2024-11-07 Thu: Brief research on PearAI before sync tomorrow.
 [Tweet](https://x.com/harmonyprotocol/status/1854755885329137931) promoting ONE Show.
 Extensive testing on /luma and on Luma platform to generate videos to write a tweet.